nickgerace/nickgerace.dev/_posts/2020-06-07-action-and-experience.md

 ## Action

 I am always learning, I do not have all the answers, and I still get things wrong.
-While I do not think I'll ever "be fully prepared" to talk about **action**, I cannot be silent when the fire is hot.
+While I do not think I'll ever be "fully prepared" to talk about **action**, I cannot be silent when the fire is hot.

 There are countless essays, documentaries, books and resources that you have probably seen already.
 If not, your favorite search engine will point you to *several* breakdowns of what to do.